-The information in the above section concerning rights issues also applies to call and put options which are issued to you as a consequence of your ownership of shares in a company.
+The information in the Rights issues section also applies to call and put options which are issued to you as a consequence of your ownership of shares in a company.

 SHARE WARRANTS

 Share warrants come in many different forms, for example, equity warrants, endowment warrants, portfolio warrants, capital plus warrants and instalment warrants.